 I opened the door to the room that was given to me.
 It was a simple guest room, draped with luxurious curtains and sheets.
 They were even a small desk with a mirror standing across the bed.

 I couldn’t help but examine everything.
-My hands unconsciously slipped in my pocket and I popped in a gold coin in my mouth like candy.
-They were even a small closet and a empty chest.
+My hands unconsciously slipped in my pocket, and I popped in a gold coin in my mouth like candy.
+They were even a small closet and an empty chest.
 I walked over and sat down in front of the large metal chest and opened it to see if they were anything inside.
-Nothing.

 I decided that this was going to be my personal chest.
-I didn’t want anyone to rummage through my clothes nor did I want people to steal from me.
-With my hands against the metal part where a lock should be, I tried using one of my skills that I had.
+I didn’t want anyone to rummage through my clothes, nor did I want people to steal from me.
+With my hands against the metal part where a lock should be, I tried using one of the skills that I had.
 Metal Manipulator.

 I wasn’t quite sure what to do or how to activate it.

-Scratching my head, I tried touching all around it hoping that something would happen.
-Even still nothing transpired.
-This time I closely examine the chest.
+Scratching my head, I tried touching all around it, hoping that something would happen.
+Even still, nothing transpired.
+This time I carefully examined the chest.
 I imagined a lock appearing before me with a simple combination key that only I knew.
-Though what happened in front of me was truly unexpected.
+Though what happened in front of me was genuinely unexpected.
 The whole metal chest melted into a puddle.
 A second later, the metal morphed and changed into a bit smaller chest with a three different combination lock.

 What the hell?
 I cocked my head confused.
-I felt a large drain of energy escaped from my body.
-Whew.
-That made me a bit tired.
+I felt a massive drain of energy escaping from my body.
 Once again, I popped in another gold coin and felt a bit of my energy come back.

-Click.
-Click.
-Click.
-The chest opens and a message appeared in my mind.
+The chest opened, and a message appeared in my mind.

 Created from dragon magic, this chest can not be opened without unlocking all three locks.
 Number lock, blood lock, and a key.
 It can magically store a large amount of items in the chest.
-No one is able to move or touch this chest without the owner’s consent.
+No one can move or touch this chest without the owner’s consent.

-A key appears onto the ground and I picked it up.
-I pulled out a bag of gold coins and placed it into the chest.
-Taking out a handful of coins, I placed it back into my pocket.
+A key appeared onto the ground, and I picked it up.
+I pulled out a bag of gold coins and placed it into the chest neatly.
+Taking out a handful of coins, I put it back into my pocket.
 Closing the chest, it automatically locked by itself.

-Well then, my deed done in finding a special storage space that I did not know was even possible to recreate, I got up and pulled out the gold coin in my pocket and popped it into my mouth.
-When I turned around, I noticed Phil standing in front of door staring at me crunching the gold in my mouth.
+Well then, my deed was done in finding a unique storage space that I did not know was even possible to recreate.
+I got up and pulled out the gold coin in my pocket and popped it into my mouth.
+When I turned around, I noticed Phil standing in front of the door staring at me, crunching the gold in my mouth.